5l1v3r1/AST-Server/README.md

 # AST-Server
-AST Server is a python3 application for authenticating and handling diagnostic results for AST 1 ADR Server.
-It has been tested up to version 1.5.25v38.
-It currently does NOT support version 1.5.27 or newer.
+AST Server is a python3 application for authenticating and handling diagnostic results for Apple's AST 1 ADR Server.
+The file "server.py" is designed for AST versions up to 1.5.25v38.
+For AST 1.5.27, the file "server_1527.py" is required.

 __Installation:__
 ```